-Haydn prefaces the set with an introduction (maestoso ed adagio), which establishes the solemnity of the occasion through a stately pace and the distinctive dotted rhythms that feature frequently in ceremonial music of the period.
-This nevertheless gains impetus from a pervasive pattern of three repeated quavers and offbeat accents.
+Haydn prefaces the set with an introduction which establishes the solemnity of the occasion through a stately pace and the distinctive dotted rhythms that feature frequently in ceremonial music of the period.

 The seven sentences that follow presented Haydn with the challenge of sustaining the sombre mood, largely though slow tempos, while not boring the audience.
 He met the challenge in several ways - by transforming material from movement to movement, sometimes unusual orchestration, and contrasting key and metre.
 Each of the sentences begins with a motto, or theme that 'fits' the Latin text from the Gospel.